Blotch3D/Blotch3D/README.md

 and select the type of MonoGame project you want.
 Then add the source or a reference to Blotch3D.

-To add MonoGame plus Blotch3D to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
+To add MonoGame + Blotch3D to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.